 For nearby activities either before or after your meal, the restaurant is near the Asheville Art Museum, Pritchard Park, the Asheville Museum of Science, and The Hop Ice Creamery.

-See Related: Fun & Best Things to do in Fayetteville, North Carolina
+See Related: Things to Do in Fayetteville, North Carolina

 10. Jettie Rae’s Oyster House